ornab74/moto-lens/README.md

 indexes it locally when found, retrieves relevant manual excerpts first, and uses online search to fill evidence gaps.

+Packaged Android builds use a small standard-library REST adapter for the same OpenAI API endpoints.
+This avoids shipping the desktop SDK's compiled dependencies inside the AAB.

 Plyer exposes the camera, GPS, and notification hooks.
 A packaged mobile build must still declare native camera, location, and notification permissions.